-Many voters remain apathetic about the voting process and their involvement with it because they’re unaware of how items on a candidates agenda directly affect their lives.
+Many voters remain apathetic about the voting process and their involvement with it because they’re unaware of how items on a candidate’s agenda directly affect their lives.

-Many others are aware of the policy positions of your candidate and still don’t turn out to vote because your messaging does not strike a contrast with the opponent.
+Many others are aware of the policy positions of your candidate and still, don’t turn out to vote because your messaging does not strike a contrast with the opponent.

 Voters who only hear one side of the story tend to believe that both candidates will enact the same policies.
 They need to be made aware of the distinction and how certain policy positions improve their lives while others don’t.

-The strategy is particularly effective when contacting under-represented groups and swing voters to get them to see how casting the ballot in favour of your candidate can make their lives better (compared to how worse off they’d be by voting for an opponent).
+The strategy is particularly effective when contacting under-represented groups and swing voters to get them to see how casting the ballot in favor of your candidate can make their lives better (compared to how worse off they’d be by voting for an opponent).

 The final vote